-Based on the dishy YA novel series by Cecily von Ziegesar, The CW's Gossip Girl became an instant phenomenon when it premiered in 2007.
+Based on Cecily von Ziegesar's dishy YA novel series, The CW's Gossip Girl became an instant phenomenon when it premiered in 2007.
 After the show received pearl-clutching reviews from scandalized critics over its sex-driven storylines, Gossip Girl actually used those negative remarks to its advantage by plastering quotes about how inappropriate and nasty the series was on posters of characters hooking up.
-The marketing strategy was a huge success, and it ushered in an era of frothy, sexy teen dramas for The CW, which continues to this day with hits like Riverdale.
+The marketing strategy was a huge success and it ushered in an era of frothy, sexy teen dramas for The CW, which continues to this day with hits like Riverdale.

 After the original series made such a huge mark, the new iteration of Gossip Girl has some big shoes to fill — designer heels, obvi.